 I then created a MIND MAP to think about loose ideas of aspects that I would like to feature in my Permaculture practice going forward, noting how the PERMACULTURE ETHICS may be reflected in these elements.

-Finally I explored what I created a very simple ETHICS ANALYSIS to think about how the Permaculture Ethics may manifest themselves in my life.
+Finally I thought about how the Permaculture Ethics may manifest themselves in my life.